joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 #### Updating the Client

-If you have a `lein cljsbuild auto <build-id>` process running, kill it and restart it.
+If you have a `lein cljsbuild auto dev` process running, kill it and restart.
+This is because our dependencies.

 First we need to modify the namespace form.
 Since we'll be using `om-sync` we clean up some things:

 ```clj
 (ns om-async.core